What is Simplified Restructuring?

 It is too soon to speculate on actual costs, but given the Simplified Restructuring is designed to be cheaper than a Voluntary Administration, we expect the cost to be under $20,000.

-So far, we have the Government’s announcement and some information papers, but not the actual legislation.
-But the specific laws will come in the next few weeks.
+The Government has now passed the Law, but the Regulations, where much of the detail sits, are yet to be finalised.
 If you are interested in Simplified Restructuring, you may wish to have Register Your Interest in the box at the top of this page.
 We will keep you informed of the specifics as they unfold.
 We expect to start working on restructuring plans in December 2020 so that we have we have a bunch of restructurings ready to roll on 1 January 2021.

 Get free confidential advice